mjcrepeau/x64-Assembly-RPN-Calculator/README.md

 NOTE: The multiplication symbol is not an asterisk (*), as that is the wildcard character.

 ## Bugs
-So currently itoa converts the int into a string that is backwards...
+Currently itoa converts the int into a string that is backwards...
 I am currently working on a new method of writing the string backwards to fix this.